 5. Have an Agent Perform a CMA

 The comparative market analysis (CMA) mentioned just above is indeed a great way to determine a fairly accurate value of your house.
 But it’s just not as easy as it seems on the face of it, especially when start having to make adjustments for differences.
-Your best bet, then, is to have a Amarillo Area agent perform a CMA.
+Your best bet, then, is to have a Amarillo and Surrounding Area and Eastern New Mexico agent perform a CMA.
 Your local agent will know how to factor in the local-market peculiarities in order to arrive at an accurate valuation.
-When you need to determine the true value of your house in Amarillo Area, be sure to contact us today at (806) 333-0551.
+When you need to determine the true value of your house in Amarillo and Surrounding Area and Eastern New Mexico, be sure to contact us today at (806) 333-0551.